microsoft/pxt-microbit/docs/projects/karel.md

 ![](/static/mb/projects/karel/check.png "Check")

 ## First letter of your name
-Figure out how to make the first letter of your name with the LEDs.
+Figure out how to make the first letter of your name with the LEDs.<br>
 ![](/static/mb/projects/karel/blank.png "Blank")

 ## Your design!
-Make something fun!
+Make something fun!<br>
 ![](/static/mb/projects/karel/blank.png "Blank")

 Thanks for playing with Karel the LED!